 Innolith’s 100Wh/Kg Cells for Electric Vehicles

 A Swiss startup, Innolith claims to have produced the world’s first 1,000 watt-hour/Kg energy density rechargeable batteries for EVs.
-The batteries, so-called '2170 Cells' would theoretically surpass current Li-ion EV battery capacities by a factor of four and allow EVs to achieve at least 1,000 hours of mileage on a single charge if the company makes good on its claims.
+If the company makes good on its claims, the batteries, so-called '2170 Cells', would theoretically surpass current Li-ion EV battery capacities by a factor of 4 and allow EVs to achieve at least 1,000 hours of mileage on a single charge.

-Innolith’s 2170 Cells are high power density solid-state lithium-ion batteries having a liquid electrolyte immersed in an inorganic substance.
-Innolith chairman, Alan Greenshields states that the use of inorganic materials in its batteries would help eliminate the risk of fires.
+Innolith’s 2170 Cells are high power density solid-state lithium-ion batteries, which have a liquid electrolyte immersed in an inorganic substance.
+Innolith's chairman, Alan Greenshields, states that the use of inorganic materials in its batteries would help eliminate the risk of fires.

-New Potassium-oxygen batteries at Ohio State University harnesses renewables such as solar and wind.
+New potassium-oxygen batteries at Ohio State University harness renewables, such as solar and wind.
 Image courtesy of Ohio State News.

 Potassium-Oxygen Batteries from Ohio State

-Paul Gilmore, a doctoral candidate at the university started adding a polymer to the anode to shield it from oxygen intrusion.
-The result was batteries that charged 125 times more with power densities several times greater than Li-ion batteries.
+Accordingly, Paul Gilmore, a doctoral candidate at the university, started adding a polymer to the anode to shield it from oxygen intrusion.
+The result was batteries that could be charged 125 more times than their un-shielded equivalents.
+They also had power densities several times greater than Li-ion batteries.
 The research, which was funded by a National Science Foundation grant, is still ongoing.
-The new potassium-oxygen batteries will be utilised in anything from cell phones to laptops, EVs, and power grids.
+The new potassium-oxygen batteries will be utilised in a great multitude of devices—from cell phones to laptops, EVs, and power grids.